 Effects of Harmonics on Power Cables

-The power cables are used to carry power from supply source to the load point.
-The cable has DC resistance which depends on the size of the cable.
-When current flows through the cable the heat loss I2R takes place in the cable.
+Power cables carry power from the supply source to the load point.
+They have DC resistance, which depends on their size.
+When current flows through the cable, heat loss, I2R, occurs.
 The heat loss in the cable is proportional to the square of the current flowing through the cable and proportional to the cable resistance.
-The harmonic current cause additional heating in the power cable due to increased I2R losses.
+The harmonic current causes additional heating in the power cable due to increased I2R losses.

-The DC resistance of the cable does not change if the cable carries the DC power, however in the case of AC power transmission the resistance gets increased with increase in the frequency and also increase in the current.
+The DC resistance of the cable does not change if the cable carries the DC power.
+However, in the case of AC power transmission, the resistance increases with an increase in the frequency and also an increase in the current.
 The AC resistance of the cable is higher than the DC resistance of the cable.
-Thus the power loss caused by the heating of the cable gets increased if the cable carries high frequency AC current.
+Thus, the power loss caused by the heating of the cable increases if the cable carries high-frequency AC.

-The RMS value of the current increases when the magnitude of the harmonics current increase.
-In the harmonic rich supply system, the cable losses increase due to two reasons.
+The RMS value of the current increases when the magnitude of the harmonics current increases.
+In the harmonic-rich supply system, the cable losses increase for two reasons.

-• Increase of the cable resistance with harmonics
+• Increase in the cable resistance with harmonics.

 • Increase of RMS current due to Harmonics

 The harmonic current waveform is not sinusoidal.
-According to Fourier series, the non sinusoidal waveform can be resolved into sinusoidal and the integral multiples of the sinusoidal waveform.
-The integral multiples of fundamental frequency is known as harmonics.
-For example, take a non sinusoidal current waveform as given below.
+According to the Fourier series, the non-sinusoidal waveform can be resolved into sinusoidal and integral multiples of the sinusoidal waveform.
+The integral multiples of the fundamental frequency are known as harmonics.
+For example, take a nonsinusoidal current waveform as given below.

 This sort of current waveform contains harmonics.
-If we synthesize this waveform let the magnitude of the harmonics are as follows.
+If we synthesize this waveform, the magnitude of the harmonics is as follows.

-The harmonic spectrum of the current waveform is as given below.
+The harmonic spectrum of the current waveform is given below.

-The RMS value of the non-sinusoidal current waveform cab be calculated by taking the harmonic current into account.
+The RMS value of the non-sinusoidal current waveform can be calculated by taking the harmonic current into account.

 Where,